-This section features articles about the dance music, including histories of many popular dance and electronic music genres.
+This section features articles about the dance music, including histories of some dance and electronic music genres.

 We trace the history of chillout music from its humble beginnings as music for unwinding during the all-night raves of the early 1990s through to the commercial compilations of the 2000s and beyond, looking at the influences of trip-hop, instrumental electronica and ambient along the way.